-ways he measured the humaneness of an institution was whether the institution was careful to provide each patient with his own tooth-brush.
+In an interview over a year ago, just after Queene came to head the troubled institution, the superintendent said that one of the ways he measured the humaneness of an institution was whether the institution was careful to provide each patient with his own tooth-brush.

 Yesterday Queene said there was no excuse for the situation.
-"An employe just Abundant supplies of both are through his or her superviautomatically processed.
-We've had trouble but things have never been so low we can't get tooththings have never been so low we can't get tooth-brushes.
-I think it just goes back to institutionaliza-tion," Queene said.
-"Sometimes employes just don't treat the resi-dents like human beings."
+"An employe just needs to requisition it. through his or her supervisor and the requisition is are able to order personal automatically processed.
+We've had trouble but things have never been so low we can't get tooth-brushes.
+I think it just goes back to institutionaliza-tion."
+Queene said.

+"Sometimes employes just don't treat the residents like human beings.